Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 This step-by-step guide uses a training method known as "shaping."
 Basically, your dog will learn to jump up through small, gradual increments that are lavishly rewarded.

-Place the blanket of top of some books, click and treat for walking over the blanket.
+- Place the blanket on top of some books, click and treat for walking over the blanket.

-Raise criteria, place the blanket on the couch (if your dog is not allowed on the couch, use something else) and click and treat for jumping on the couch.
-Reward when ON the couch at first, then once on and off.
+- Place the blanket on the couch (if your dog is not allowed on the couch, use something else that's higher up from the ground) and click and treat for jumping on the couch.
+Reward when on the couch at first, then once on and off.

-Use the same blanket you used for training, "come up" and place it in your truck.
-The goal here is to help the dog generalize by using something familiar, in this case we are using two things familiar to the dog: the blanket and the command "come up."
+- Use the same blanket you used for training, say "come up" (or "up"), and place it in your truck.
+The goal here is to help the dog generalize by using something familiar; in this case, we are using two things familiar to the dog: the blanket and the command "come up" (or "up").

 Why Can't I Just Pull My Dog Up?